Amorano/Jovimetrix-examples/node/ADJUST/ADJUST.md

 :---:|:---:|---
 🖼️ | IMAGE | Image
 🌈 | IMAGE | RGB (no alpha) Color
-😷 | MASK | Mask or Image to use as Mask to control<br>where adjustments are applied
+😷 | MASK | Mask or Image to use as Mask to control where<br>adjustments are applied

 help powered by [MelMass](https://github.com/melMass) & [comfy_mtb](https://github.com/melMass/comfy_mtb) project